 - 1. Connect the device to a host computer using the Rugged Charge/USB cable or by inserting the device into the 1-Slot USB/Charge Only Cradle. - 2.
 Go to Settings. - 3.
 Touch System > Advanced > Developer options. - 4.
-Slide the switch to the ON position. - 5.
-Touch USB Debugging.
-A check appears in the check box.
-The Allow USB debugging? dialog box appears. - 6.
-Touch OK.

-7. On the host computer, open a command prompt window and use the adb command:
+Slide the USB debugging switch to the ON position. - 5.
+If the device and host computer are connected for the first time, the Allow USB debugging? dialog box with the Always allow from this computer check box displays.
+Select the check box, if required. - 6.
+Touch OK. - 7.
+On the host computer, navigate to the platform-tools folder and open a command prompt window. - 8.
+Type adb devices.